- Qualified healthcare professionals from eight organisations will deliver independent assessments across Australia.

 - Understand and have experience of the disability population in their local area, including Aboriginal and Torres Strait Islander and Culturally and Linguistically Diverse (CALD) groups and communities

 - Have the right staffing mix and level of professional expertise to deliver independent assessments.

-We’re working with these organisations to help them get ready for the start of independent assessments in mid-2021.
+We’re working with these organisations to help them get ready before independent assessments are introduced.
 This preparation includes additional training delivered by us, and a range of checks to make sure they’re ready to go when independent assessments start.

 Your choice and control

 No matter where you live across Australia, if you are a new or existing participant aged 7 years and over; you, your family member, or carer will be able to choose the organisation your independent assessor comes from.

 Across 90% of Local Government Areas (LGAs), you can choose from at least three organisations for an in-person independent assessment.

 Across the remaining 10% of LGAs, you can choose from at least two organisations for an in-person independent assessment.